What a YEAR. Let’s reflect shall we?

 I also got to host a Healthy Halloween table at my YMCA making trail mix and fun snacks while they carved pumpkins and had a costume competition.

 Lastly, Soul Cycle was so kind in inviting my friends and for a free class to take together.
 My grad school friends got to meet my Y friends who got to meet my life long friends.
 It was awesome.
 Oh and my mom rocked at soul cycle!

 November: Soccer season ended- the holidays began, my Y and G kids killed the game, my Chicago cousins came here for Disneyland and I got to be there for it all.

 My dysfunctional 5 year olds brought a smile to my face every Saturday and hugging them and their families good bye was blah.
 They asked the weirdest questions- forgot they they were playing soccer and picked grass instead- and gave the biggest hugs.

 December: I finished my last finals of my Fall semester and ended up with a 4.0 GPA and an exhausted mind.
-This is what the last final on our faces looks like!!!
+This is what the last final (MNT no less!) on our faces looks like!!!
 I am so grateful to have met some amazing friends.
 I was scared I wouldn’t be in the right program and that it just wouldn’t work but all of us work together like we were meant to be here and I am so happy.
 School would be horrible without them and I look forward to Spring with these ladies by my side!